 NHL playoff picks: 4 best bets for Friday

-Chris Peters makes four money line picks for Friday night's NHL playoffs action, including Game 2 between the Calgary Flames and Edmonton Oilers.
+Chris Peters makes four money line picks for Friday's NHL playoffs action.